The Wall: Reissues

-A 1994 digitally remastered CD version manufactured in China omits "Young Lust", but retains a composition credit for Waters/Gilmour in the booklet.
-The album was reissued in three versions as part of the Why Pink Floyd...? campaign, which featured a massive restoration of the band's catalogue with remastering by producer James Guthrie: in 2011, a "Discovery" edition, featuring the remastered version with no extras; and in 2012, both the "Experience" edition, which adds a bonus disc of unreleased material and other supplementary items, and the "Immersion" version, a seven-disc collection that also adds video materials.
+A remastered CD was released by Mobile Fidelity Sound Labs in 1989, this version and all following CD reissues had the "Pink Floyd The Wall" text printed directly onto the cover, rather than a sticker (as it was on vinyl copies).
+Another remastered CD was included in the band's 1992 box set Shine On remastered by Guthrie and Doug Sax.
+The remaster was released as a two-disc standalone in the UK and in Europe in 1994.
+The remastered CD would be released in 1997 for the world excluding Europe using a new 1994 remaster which was done for the short lived Mini Disc format.
+The China version of the album omits "Young Lust", but retains a composition credit for Waters/Gilmour in the booklet.
+The album was reissued in three versions as part of the Why Pink Floyd...? campaign, which featured a massive restoration of the band's catalogue with remastering by producer James Guthrie: a "Discovery" edition in 2011, featuring the remastered version with no extras, and the "Experience" edition, which adds a bonus disc of unreleased material and other supplementary items, and the "Immersion" edition, a seven-disc collection that also adds video materials, in 2012.
+On both the "Discovery" and "Experience" editions, the text on the cover changed from black to red, meanwhile the "Immersion" edition featured new artwork altogether.
 The album was reissued under the Pink Floyd Records label on 26 August 2016 along with The Division Bell.
+Vinyl copies of the 2016 reissue featured the plain cover with the black text once again printed onto a sticker, while CD copies continued to feature the red text from the "Discovery" version.